This thread is for posting Computer/software workshop lessons and ideas for teaching the Baptism of Jesus and/or John the Baptist.

 - John the Baptist clipart from ClipTures: Volume 49 Bible Images CD by Group (out of print)

-- Print out of John the Baptist storybook script for use with Kid Pix 4 (not included)
+- Print out of John the Baptist storybook script for use with Kid Pix 4 (not included, create simple (students will be required to type it) text to go with their four page storybook illustrations.)

 - Read the Scripture passages prayerfully, asking God to show you what He has to say to you and to those He’s given you to teach.